NgiapPuoyKoh/ai-chat-annotator/README.md

 ### Release 1(Current) Features with Database CRUD

-- Chat applications using Flask session with AJAX and routing to support private conversations between a user and a moderator
+- Chat applications using Flask session and routing to support private conversations between a user and a moderator
 - Capture conversations categorized by topic utilizing MongoDB Embedded Data Document Structure
 - Data annotation functionality to review and rank the quality of conversation
 - Access to application functionality will be base on user role type, specifically, user, moderator, annotator, and application administrator